mendix/atlas/packages/atlas-core/README.md

 ### Color mix

-darker, dark, light, lighter suffix variables will no longer use sass function `mix` in favor of css function color-mix. and there will be a new `color-variants.scss` file to support this mapping which will produce css variables such as:
+darker, dark, light, lighter suffix variables (gray, brand-primary, brand-success, brand-warning, brand-danger, brand-default) will no longer use sass function `mix` in favor of css function color-mix. and there will be a new `color-variants.scss` file to support this mapping which will produce css variables such as:

 ```